United States v. Ninety-Five Barrels Alleged Apple Cider Vinegar: Background

 In the early 1900s, food labeling was not well regulated, and many companies used tricky or dishonest wording on their products.
 To address this, Congress passed the Pure Food and Drugs Act in 1906, which made it illegal to misbrand or mislabel food and medicine sold in the United States.
 It gave the federal government the power to take action against companies that used false or misleading labels, even if those labels weren't completely false.

-In 1941, the Douglas Packing Company shipped ninety-five barrels of apple cider vinegar to St. Louis.
+Sometime before 1924 the Douglas Packing Company had shipped ninety-five barrels of apple cider vinegar to St. Louis.
 The barrels were labeled "Apple Cider Vinegar Made from Selected Apples," which gave the impression that the vinegar was made using whole, fresh apples.
 However, the vinegar had actually been made from dried apples that had been soaked in water and then fermented.
 This process created vinegar that was chemically similar to traditional apple cider vinegar, but the ingredients and method were different.

 When the U.S. government learned how the vinegar was made, it seized the barrels and filed a lawsuit under the FDCA, claiming that the label was misbranded.
 The government argued that the wording on the label was misleading to ordinary consumers, who would assume the vinegar came from fresh apples.
 The vinegar was safe to eat, but the case wasn't about health: it was about honesty and accuracy in labeling.
 Thus, this case raised the question of whether a food label can violate the law even if the product is safe and the words are technically true.
 The government argued that it could if the label gave consumers the wrong idea.

 In the initial proceedings, the government alleged that the product was both adulterated and misbranded under the Pure Food and Drug Act.
 The trial court found that adulteration was not proven but that misbranding was.
 The trial court's decision was appealed and the finding of misbranding was reversed.
 The appellate court's decision was appealed again, to the supreme court, which ruled unanimously for the government.

 The evidence showed that, in addition to water used for rehydration, sulfur dioxide (to prevent rot) and barium carbonate (to later remove the sulfur compound) were used in the manufacturing process for vinegar made from dried apples.
 Chemical analysis yielded similar results for both kinds of apple-based vinegar, other than traces of barium which were not alleged to be harmful.
 Other than this and the difference in apples, the manufacturing process was the same.
 The trial judge, who examined samples of the vinegar at issue and apple cider vinegar made from fresh apples, concluded that there were only slight differences in appearance and taste.